chrishokamp/neural_mt/README.md

 - the `config['vocab_size']` parameter also impacts the memory requirements, but you need to make sure that it corresponds to your settings for the `prepare_data.py` script (see above).

+- we have also added support for using custom vocabularies from another file or set of files.
+This is useful if you want to use the parameters of the trained NMT model to initialize another model, such as a Quality Estimation model, and you need the vocabularies to match.
+See `machine_translation/prepare_data.py` for the available dataset preparation commands.

 **Commands for monitoring your experiments**